briannesbitt/Carbon/readme.md

 These group of methods perform helpful modifications to the current instance.
 Most of them are self explanatory from their names... or at least should be.
 You'll also notice that the startOfXXX(), next() and previous() methods set the time to 00:00:00 and the endOfXXX() methods set the time to 23:59:59.

+The only one slightly different is the `average()` function.
+It moves your instance to the middle date between itself and the provided Carbon argument.

 ```php
 $dt = Carbon::create(2012, 1, 31, 12, 0, 0);
 echo $dt->startOfDay();                            // 2012-01-31 00:00:00